Do You Own a Microwave?

-Let’s start with the basics for life without a microwave.
+Let’s start with the basics of life without a microwave.
 Here are five things you can do if you don’t own this popular appliance.

 Warm Up Food in Pots and Pans

 Pots and pans are essential kitchenware pieces.
 Here are some things you can reheat in a pot:

 - Soup (frozen or refrigerated)